SouthGreenPlatform/genoring/DEVEL.md

   by GenoRing script at installation time: the first line of the comment block of a variable should contain the short variable description in one line.
   The next line should be an empty comment line or only contain dashes ('-').
-  The nex comment lines should contain the complete description with explanations on how to fill the value.
+  The next comment lines should contain the complete description with explanations on how to fill the value.
 The comment block should then contain a "@default" annotation followed by a space and the default value (could be empty) and the "@tags" annotation stating the use of the variable.